-Microfluidic devices for low concentration bioanalytes integrated with sensor array
+Microfluidic devices for low concentration bioanalytes detection integrated with organic electronics sensors

 Dr Pierpaolo Greco, Scriba Nanotecnologie, Italy